nikolaymatrosov/sls-rosetta/examples/go/ymq/README.md

 ## Description

-This repository contains code of serverless function written in Go that is deployed to Yandex Cloud.
+This repository contains code of two serverless functions written in Go that is deployed to Yandex Cloud.
-It stands behind the API Gateway and is triggered by HTTP requests.
-In this example, the function returns takes a string `name` parametrs from the request body and returns it back.
+First function is triggered by HTTP requests and puts messages to the Yandex Message Queue.
+Second function is triggered by Yandex Message Queue and prints messages to the console.
+It also puts messages to the Yandex Message Queue for testing purposes.

 ## Prerequisites